matthewjosephtaylor/command-composer/README.md

 This tool allows one to:
 -  Pluck out a wide variety of tools from the universe of anything that runs on some variant of linux.
 Use them and then abandon them, with out the hassle of having to go through a tedious install/uninstall cycle, and maybe messing up something on your host OS.
-- Isolate commands to _only_ see directory structures they need to.
+- Isolate commands to see _only_ the directory structures they need to.
 Safely use software and not care too much about where it came from, or what crazy stuff it is junking up your home folder with, because you can now _choose_ easily and exactly what folders the command has access to.
 - Create a specific grouping of commands (a _composition_ if one will :) ) that interact with one another and can easily be saved for later or shared with others.

 ## Installation